 Plant transplant shock is caused by harm to the plant roots, during the transplanting process.

 Transplant shock happens to seedlings, bedding plants, newly planted trees and yes even cannabis plants.

 While the thickest roots are closest to the root ball, the most important roots… those necessary for the plant to survive and thrive, are farthest from the plant.

 These minor roots are like thin, tiny hairs that absorb the majority of the water spread throughout the soil away from the plant.

 Many new gardeners do not consider minimizing the of transplanting shock since they’ve never experienced the loss of a plant dying after transplanting.

 They see transplanting as a simple task of moving the plant’s location.
 Some plants cope well with the new environment and landscape, while others may completely die.

 Minimize plant or tree transplant shock by taking preventative measures.

-10 Tips To Minimize Transplant Shock
+10 Tips On How To Prevent Transplant Shock

 Buy Healthy Plants